HughG/holygradle-plugins/developer-readme.md

 Run tests with `gw test` for unit tests, and `gw integTest` for integration tests.
 These use JUnit, so you can do the usual Gradle JUnit tricks, such as running a single test class (which is especially useful for integration tests, as these can't be run within a normal JUnit test runner).
 You can't run just one test method, though.
+You need to include the subproject in the task name, or Gradle will try to run the same test in all subprojects, whereas it probably only exists in one of them.

-  - `gw -Dtest.single=SomeIntegrationTest test`
+  - `gw subproject:test -Dtest.single=SomeTest`
-  - `gw -DintegTest.single=SomeIntegrationTest integTest`
+  - `gw subproject:integTest -DintegTest.single=SomeIntegrationTest`

 ## Unit tests
 Unit tests (if any) will be automatically run prior to any publish operation, so you can't publish unless the tests